 In addition to parts one and two, international applicants in the U.S. or abroad, on any type of visa, are required to provide this information for admission to the university.

-- Proof of English proficiency (official TOEFL or IELTS score)
+- Proof of English proficiency (official TOEFL, IELTS, or Duolingo score)

 - IBT=internet based; CBT=computer based; PBT=paper based